The End

 production:

-Final Cut for Real, Wild Atlantic Pictures, Match Factory Productions, Dorje Film, Moonspun Films, Neon, supported by Ministero della Cultura, with the support of Danish Film Institute, Den Vestdanske Filmpulje, FilmFyn, Film- und Medienstiftung NRW, MDM Fund, Screen Ireland , UK Global Screen Fund and SFI and Film i Skåne, Nordisk Film & TV Fond.
+Final Cut for Real, Wild Atlantic Pictures, Match Factory Productions, Dorje Film, Moonspun Films, Anagram Sweden, supported by Ministero della Cultura, with the support of Danish Film Institute, Den Vestdanske Filmpulje, FilmFyn, Film- und Medienstiftung NRW, MDM Fund, Screen Ireland , UK Global Screen Fund and SFI and Film i Skåne, Nordisk Film & TV Fond.
 Creative Europe -MEDIA programme, Eurimages, Sicilia Film Commission

 country: